I have been asking myself this question for the past few weeks: Are we already in the next Great Depression?

-- If we are in the midst of a protracted downturn, almost everyone who reads this site is going to be faced with the necessity of being both prudent and prepared.
-So how can I best use my research skills to being encouragement and ideas?
+- If we are in the midst of a protracted downturn, almost everyone who reads this site is going to be faced with the necessity of adapting.
+So how can I best use my research skills to bring encouragement and ideas?

 - What kinds of videos should I make that will be both helpful and encouraging?

 - How can I build up the faith of my sisters (and brothers) in Christ?

 I’m not expecting anyone to answer these questions for me (although you are welcome to leave your opinion in the comments).
 I’m simply sharing out loud what’s been running through my mind for weeks.

 I write about creating a cozy life of peace, understanding, joy, beauty, and faith.
 If we are now one month into the next Great Depression, we are all going to need these in abundance.

 I know some people are thinking that if we buy into the idea that things are going to get worse and prepare in that direction, then we are contributing to making it happen.
 I understand the argument, but it doesn’t sway me.
 I’m not responsible for what 330,000,000 people do in the USA (in addition to everyone else around the world).
 I’m responsible for my home, my loved ones, and my circle of influence.
 I can only make the best choices for my home and life.
 It is, in fact, my God-given responsibility to do so.

 Each person, in turn, must decide what that means for them.
 Some people will completely disagree with what I’ve written here and I’m fine with that.
 You are free to disagree and make completely different decisions if that is what you feel led to do.
 You may very well be right and I may be wrong.
 We will celebrate if I’m wrong and you are right!